ModelOriented/randomForestExplainer/README.md

 [![codecov](https://codecov.io/gh/ModelOriented/randomForestExplainer/branch/master/graph/badge.svg)](https://codecov.io/gh/ModelOriented/randomForestExplainer)
 [![DOI](https://zenodo.org/badge/97007621.svg)](https://zenodo.org/badge/latestdoi/97007621)

 A set of tools to understand what is happening inside a Random Forest.
-A detailed discussion of the package and importance measures it implements can be found here: [Master thesis on randomForestExplainer](https://rawgit.com/geneticsMiNIng/BlackBoxOpener/master/randomForestExplainer_Master_thesis.pdf).
+A detailed discussion of the package and importance measures it implements can be found here: [Master thesis on randomForestExplainer](https://cdn.staticaly.com/gh/geneticsMiNIng/BlackBoxOpener/master/randomForestExplainer_Master_thesis.pdf).

-## Instalation
+## Installation

 randomForestExplainer can be installed from [CRAN](https://cran.r-project.org/package=randomForestExplainer) as follows: